aiddun/jazzCNN/README.md

 # jazzCNN

-An experiment looking at mean confidence of a trained classifier as a potential metric of quantitative chronological Jazz style progression using a deep CNN.
+An experiment looking at mean confidence of a unmodified deep convolutional classifier as a potential metric of quantitative chronological Jazz style progression using a deep CNN.
+My premise with this project was if a model, even a simple deep convolutional classifier, can express its Softmax confidence that a sample of audio possesses certain common identified "stylistic" features, then using that confidence over an extremely large population of samples could potentially yield a basic rudementary metric of similarity between categories.

 **Blog post:** (coming soon)

+I chose to use Jazz music in this project because of the distict oppretunities it offers with its unique history, evolution, and context.
+Jazz can be argued to be one of the most important creative forms of human expression in US history, where musicians often use improvisation to create new music extemporaneously.
+While much is improvised, historically, Jazz musicians have often played in the style of performing of the time, with trends of the music during of the time period dictating the decisions that musicians made.
+The history of Jazz is rich and complex, constantly and rapidly evolving and changing in complex ways, particularly present in the early eras of Jazz.
+The ability to have a deep comprehension of music theory, especially of Jazz, takes many years to develop, with understand Jazz history as a whole, requiring many years of academic study.
+The goal of this project was to see if this could also be observed by a computer, and if it could provide a metric of similarity between period.

+I used the Keras Audio Preprocessor library, or "Kapre" by Keunwoo Choi, which allowed for a seamless converion of wavform audio samples to two-dimentional Mel series Spectrographs, allowing a normal 2D Convnet to train on the dataset while emulating human audio perception.

-3 second 16000hz audio files were converted to Mel Spectrograms on the fly with the GPU using Kapre, and then fed into a deep CNN trained as a classifier.
+Kapre is unique in that it is able to compute Spectrograms on the fly using the GPU, which greatly motivated my choice to just use Keras with a Tensorflow backend in writing the network graph, with being cut for time another factor.
+Plus, the goal of this project was to determine if a standard "feed-forward" convnet could compute a style metric without modified structure.
+3 second 16000hz audio files were converted to Mel Spectrograms, and then fed into a deep CNN trained as a classifier.
 My main intention was to see if the mean Softmax confidence per category of each category could be used at as a simple way of obtaining a metric of similarity/progression between periods.
-My hypothesis was that if a network could identify unique and common features between

-Trained on a dataset scraped from Internet Archive's [The David W. Niven Collection of Early Jazz Legends](https://archive.org/details/davidwnivenjazz).
-Samples were converted into 16000hz waveform with the first and last 5 minutes of each track cut to remove some track commentary.
+The network was trained on a dataset scraped, sorted, and transcoded from Internet Archive's [The David W. Niven Collection of Early Jazz Legends](https://archive.org/details/davidwnivenjazz).
+Samples were converted into 16000hz waveform with the first and last 5 minutes of each track cut to remove some of Niven's track commentary.
 Track list attached.
 Note some entries have multiple tapes.
-The dataset came out to be over 60GB, so I unfortunately can't host it, but I still have it in an S3 bucket.
+The dataset came out to be over 60GB, so I unfortunately can't host it, but I still have it and its tarball in an S3 bucket.

-The time periods I used were Early Jazz (1920-1930), Swing/Big Band (1931-1944), Bop (1945-1959), and Cool Jazz (1950-1955).
+The historical time periods I used were Early Jazz (1920-1930), Swing/Big Band (1931-1944), Bop (1945-1959), and Cool Jazz (1950-1955).

 ### Sample Mel Spectrogram